piehostHQ/php-ws-client/README.md

 # WebSocket PHP Client Example

-This project demonstrates how to use the PieSocket WebSocket service in PHP to send and receive messages in real time.
+This project demonstrates how to use connect to a WebSocket server from PHP active as a client.

 ---